SECURITIES AND EXCHANGE COMMISSION

 with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-On November 12, 2021, Milestone Pharmaceuticals, Inc. (the "Company") issued a press release announcing its financial results for the third quarter ended September 30, 2021, which also provided a clinical and corporate update.
-A copy of the press release is attached as Exhibit 99.1 hereto and is incorporated herein by reference.
+On October 17, 2022, Milestone Pharmaceuticals Inc. (the “Company”) issued a press release announcing topline results from Phase 3 RAPID clinical trial of etripamil.
+A copy of the press release is attached hereto as Exhibit 99.1 and is incorporated herein by reference.

 |Item 9.01.||Financial Statements and Exhibits.|